Data Import: Transferring from Solidworks to Fusion 360

 Following up from our recent blog on importing Solidworks data into Inventor we will now take a look at the workflow to correctly upload a Solidworks assembly into Fusion 360.

 We are going to use the same Sterling Engine which we used for the Inventor tutorial.
-Fist we will start inventor up, click the button to open the Data Panel, create a new project on the Data Panel by clicking the new project button.
+Fist we will start Fusion 360 up, click the button to open the Data Panel, create a new project on the Data Panel by clicking the new project button.

 Give the project a relevant name, in this case I have called it Solidworks files.

 Click the upload button to open the Upload dialog box, this will then give us the option to Select the files which we would like to use or Drag and Drop then files into the dialog box.
 The files will then be located in the “Solidworks Files” folder we have created.

 In this case we are going to use the Select Files option.
 When we click on this option it will open the File Explorer, I will navigate to the folder where my assembly is located and select the assemblies and associated files.

 Fusion will then ask me to identify a Top-Level assembly in this case STIRLING ENGINE ASSEMBLY.SLDASM

 Once the Upload has begun, the Job Status dialog will be opened.
 I can close this and continue to work on other models in Fusion as the assembly uploads.